 Integrate with insurance documentation for premium negotiations

-Automate compliance documentation for regulatory requirements
+Automate compliance reporting for regulatory requirements

-Dispute resolution metrics
+Conflict resolution metrics

 Financial impact measurements